1954 PACKARD PANTHER CONVERTIBLE ROADSTER

 * Wheelbase: 122"

-According to Bill Nichols of Owosso, MI, designer Dick Teague first sketched out the Packard Panther design in 1953.
-Often referred to as the "fabulous fiberglass Panthers," there were only four Packard Panthers ever made, two 54s and two 54 s.
+Designer Dick Teague first sketched out the Packard Panther design in 1953.
+Often referred to as the "fabulous fiberglass Panthers," there were only four Packard Panthers ever made.
 The first two were show cars, which Packard toured across the country.
 They were produced to convince the Packard Companys own employees, and the public at large, that Packard had inspiring cars.
 Panther Number One, pictured here, was dubbed, "Panther Daytona."

 "The second pair of Panthers one a hard top, the other a convertible - were produced for the two men who headed up the two companies that fabricated the bodies for the cars: Don Mitchell of Mitchell-Bentley, and Rick Terry of Creative Industries.
 These two Panthers were redesigned with "cathedral" rear taillights.